basemkhirat/elasticsearch/readme.md

   - `config/es.php` where you can add more than one elasticsearch server.

 ```

+ # Here you can define the default connection name.

  'default' => env('ELASTIC_CONNECTION', 'default'),

+ # Here you can define your connections.

  'connections' => [
     'default' => [